jihor/rat/README.md

 ### Usage
 #### Annotations
 The following annotations are available:
-- `@Remove`: denotes that the element should be removed.
+- `@Remove`: denotes that the element should be removed
     - Fields:
         - `reason` (optional)
+    - How does it work:  the annotation processor will always print a warning for the annotated element
-- `@RemoveInVersion`: denotes that the element should be removed in a specific version (e.g. `2.0`).
+- `@RemoveInVersion`: denotes that the element should be removed in an upcoming version (e.g. `2.0`)
     - Fields:
         - `version` (mandatory, in any sensible format)
         - `reason` (optional)
+    - How does it work: the annotation processor will print a warning for the annotated element if version in the annotation <= current version.
+Snapshots are not respected, e.g. an element annotated with `@RemoveInVersion(version = "2.0")` will produce a warning in a `2.0-SNAPSHOT` build
-- `@RemoveAfterDate`: denotes that the element should be removed after a certain date.
+- `@RemoveAfterDate`: denotes that the element should be removed after a certain date
     - Fields:
         - `date` (mandatory, in `yyyy-MM-dd` format)
         - `reason` (optional)
+    - How does it work:  the annotation processor will print a warning for the annotated element if date in the annotation < current date

 See `ru.jihor.rat.Demo` in `test` scope for examples.